 The possibility of breast cancer may be on your mind: Maybe you’ve heard that 1 in 8 women will develop breast cancer in her lifetime.
 Perhaps a family member has been diagnosed with breast cancer.
-But something has you wondering if there are ways to reduce your risk of getting breast cancer.
+But something has you wondering if you can prevent breast cancer and if there are ways to reduce your risk of breast cancer.

 The answer is yes.
 Even though there’s no way to completely prevent breast cancer, there are things you can do to support your breast health and overall physical health at any age.
-Here are nine tips to get you started.
+Here are nine tips for how to prevent breast cancer to get you started.

 Breast cancer is caused by a combination of factors, including your age and gender – you’re more likely to get breast cancer if you’re a woman over the age of 50 years old.
 Other risk factors include your family history of breast cancer, race, overall health and lifestyle choices.